Feeding Habits Affect Your Dog’s Behavior

 Some dogs stop eating as much food in the course of a day.
 You may have experienced this with your dog.
 You see it often in dogs that are 6 – 18 months of age.

-Your dog is probably going from nutritional growth to “maintenance only” needs from his food which is about ½ of what he needed for growth.
+Your dog is most likely going from nutritional growth to “maintenance only” needs from his food which is about ½ of what he needed for growth.

 When you stop feeding your dog twice a day it leaves your dog with an empty stomach for most of the day.
 This problem has often been referred to as “hunger tension” when your dog’s stomach stays empty for 12 hours a day.
 Some behaviors associated with “hunger tension” can be: destructive chewing, stealing food, begging at the table etc.